neetjn/riot-view-router/README.md

 > **`titleRoot`**: Title prefix for routes using a page title.

-States are composed of the following settings,
+States are composed of the following properties,

 > **`*name`**: State name.